ZeroAlphaTech/zaes/README.md

-# zaes
+# 0A Event Sourcing Framework

-0A Event Sourcing Framework
+A somewhat opinionated framework for building applications using an Event Sourcing architecture